 NEUROTICISM (tending to express negative emotions)

-People can score high or low or anywhere in between in each.
-There’s extensive literature available on what these five factors mean for your life.
+People can score high to low in each and there’s extensive literature available on what these five factors mean for you.

-Then there’s the Temperament and Character Inventory (TCI).
-It looks at seven “dimension of personality:” four temperaments and three character traits.
-Temperament is the inherited part of personality, and character reflects our learnt and chosen values and believes.
+The Temperament and Character Inventory (TCI) looks at seven personality dimensions; four temperaments and three character traits.
+Temperament is the inherited part of personality, and character is what’s learnt, chosen and believed.
+Recent studies have linked it in with brain chemcials.

 The four temperaments are